 Specific Power Of Attorney

 A specific power of attorney for a car grants the agent authority to perform a clearly defined task related to the vehicle.
 This can include actions like transferring ownership, registering the vehicle, or applying for a duplicate title.
 The scope of authority is limited to the specified task or tasks outlined in the document.
-For example, a vehicle owner who is unavailable during the sale of their car may authorize an agent solely for completing the sale and title transfer.
+For example, a vehicle owner who is unavailable during the sale of their car may authorize an agent solely to complete the sale and title transfer.

 This type of POA is often used when owners want precise control over the agent’s actions, ensuring the agent cannot perform unrelated activities.